B. Jill Venton, Editor-in-chief

 University of Ferrara, Italy

-Martina Catani is Assistant Professor of Analytical Chemistry at the University of Ferrara (Dept. of Chemical, Pharmaceutical and Agricultural Sciences) and she received a PhD in Chemical Sciences in 2018 from the same University.
+Martina is Assistant Professor of Analytical Chemistry at the University of Ferrara (Dept. of Chemical, Pharmaceutical and Agricultural Sciences) and she received a PhD in Chemical Sciences in 2018 from the same University.

 During her PhD, she has spent research periods at VUB Brussels (Belgium) and the University of Pécs (Hungary).
 Then, she worked at ETH Zurich (Switzerland) as a postdoctoral research fellow in 2019.